 - Ice on your heat pump

-If there’s nothing awry with your thermostat, circuit breakers or air filter, you’ll need help from an HVAC technician to diagnose a problem with your ductwork or an iced-over heat pump.
-Like we discussed earlier, a heat pump that won’t defrost might have an issue with its reversing valve, outdoor fan motor or a refrigerant leak.
+If there’s nothing wrong with your thermostat, circuit breakers or air filter, you’ll need assistance from an HVAC technician to identify a problem with your ductwork or an iced-over heat pump.
+Like we discussed earlier, a heat pump that won’t defrost might have a problem with its reversing valve, outdoor fan motor or a refrigerant leak.

 Estimated Repair Costs

 These repair costs are estimates.
-Your total cost may vary based on your heat pump brand, model and the scope of the concern.
+Your total expense may vary based on your heat pump brand, model and the scope of the issue.

 - Replace reversing valve: $200–$600